 4. You feel sick at the thought of leaving

 You might think you want it to end, but how does it feel when you honestly consider walking out that door or watching them walk out, knowing it’s over?

 Sometimes when your mind is awhirl with worries and pros and cons, it’s hard to see your true feelings buried in the chaos.
-Take a minute to visualize breaking up, in vivid detail.
+Take a minute to visualize breaking up because of your relationship problems, in vivid detail.
 Check in how you really feel in your gut when you think about it.

 5. You only think about breaking up when you’re frustrated

-Wanting to break up is sometimes just a knee jerk reaction to frustration or anger.
+Wanting to break up is sometimes just a knee jerk reaction to frustration or anger due to relationship problems.
 If you enjoy being with your partner most of the time and only consider breaking up when you have a fight or they do something that winds you up, don’t give up yet.

 6. Your problems aren’t really with each other

 Sometimes it feels like your relationship is a huge problem and you just want it to be over, but take a moment to ask: Are your problems really with each other?